pivotal/blog/content/post/goroutines-and-namespaces-part-1.md

 }
 ```

-Like before, we need to compile with pthreads support:
+As before, we need to compile with pthreads support:
 ```bash
 gcc inherit.c -pthread -o bin/inherit
 ```